cozy/cozy-stack/docs/pouchdb-quirks.md

 # Pouchdb Mango Quirks

+The findings below were obtained while working on sorting performance in Cozy Drive.
+For reference, the final PR [can be seen here](https://github.com/cozy/cozy-drive/pull/1002/files).

 ## Understanding what's going on

 Before diving into some of the quirks, it's important to understand some things when it comes to Pouchdb and especially Mango queries.